 This is the term used for grinding one’s teeth.
 Whether awake or sleeping, millions of people grind their teeth when stressed or nervous.
 This habit can cause cracking or chipped teeth, loosened teeth, and tooth loss.
 If left untreated, bruxism can lead to other health problems such as a sore or tender jaw, gum disease, neck pain and earaches.

 Diets that are high in foods containing carbs and sugar provide an ideal environment for the growth of plaque.
 The longer that plaque remains on the teeth, the more the teeth are exposed to possible tooth decay.
 The bacterial acid that is produced by carbs and sugar remain active for 15 to 20 minutes after entering the mouth.
 Flossing after meals and drinking fluoridated water while eating helps to reduce the amount of bacteria exposure on the teeth.
-Fluoride helps strengthen the teeth and prevent tooth decay.
+Fluoride helps strengthen the teeth and prevent it.

 Any liquid, including sports drinks, fruit juices, sodas, coffee, tea, wine, and alcohol, which contains sugars or acids can expose tooth enamel to erosion that can result in tooth decay.
 Rinsing the mouth with fluoridated water after drinking other beverages can reduce bacteria and stains remaining on the teeth.
 Using a straw may also reduce bacteria that can remain on the teeth.